-1.2.3.4 Bicycle and Pedestrian Facilities
+Figure 1.2-2.
+Existing Bicycle and Pedestrian Facilities

-Numerous bicycle and pedestrian facilities cross over, cross under, or are parallel to I-15 between Salt Lake City and Farmington (Figure 1.2-2).
-There are 25 existing locations where bicyclists and pedestrians can cross I-15, with or without dedicated bicycle or pedestrian facilities.
-See Appendix A, Purpose and Need Chapter Supplemental Information, for the locations of existing bicycle and pedestrian facilities and routes in the needs assessment study area.
-Many of these locations are within school district boundaries and connect residents who live on the other side of I-15 and must cross I-15 to get to a school in their district.

-1.2.4 Prior Studies and Recommendations

-Before the I-15 EIS process was initiated, many transportation planning studies had been conducted for I-15 or adjacent transportation facilities.
-The 15 studies that are most relevant to this EIS are summarized in Appendix A, Purpose and Need Chapter Supplemental Information.
-UDOT considered these 15 studies as it developed the purpose of and need for the I-15 project.
-The relevant prior studies included the identification of needs and potential solutions for the I-15 mainline, the I-15 interchanges, the arterial streets that access or cross I-15, the bicycle and pedestrian network, FrontRunner, and system-to-system connections for the West Davis Corridor and for I-215.
+1.2.4 Prior Studies and Recommendations Before the I-15 EIS process was initiated, many transportation planning studies had been conducted for I-15 or adjacent transportation facilities.
+The 15 studies that are most relevant to this EIS are summarized in Section A.2 of Appendix A, Purpose and Need Chapter Supplemental Information.
+UDOT considered these studies as it developed the purpose of and need for the I-15 project.
+The relevant prior studies identified needs and potential solutions for the I-15 mainline, I-15 interchanges, the arterial streets that access or cross I-15, the bicycle and pedestrian network, FrontRunner, and system-to-system connections for the West Davis Corridor and for I-215.
 These studies document existing and future travel demand between Davis and Salt Lake Counties and the need for a multifaceted solution to support future travel demand.
+The supporting document Mobility Memorandum for the I-15 Environmental Impact Statement from Farmington to Salt Lake City on the project website (https://i15eis.udot.utah.gov) includes more detailed information on bicycle and pedestrian mobility and facility characteristics at each location.
 What is a system-to-system interchange?